doomedcat17/scpier/README.md

 ### IMAGE, VIDEO, AUDIO

 Defines `ContentNode` as `EmbedNode` that holds URL of resource as `String`.
-It also has a variable named `caption`, which is a `List` of TextNodes.
+It also has a variable named `description`, which is a `List` of TextNodes.
 It defines a description of given content.
-The description mainly applies for images.

 `ImageNode`
 ```json